scipion-em/docs/docs/user/tutorials/modelBuilding/a011-atomStructUtilsOperatorProtocol.rst

             fraction of the chain, the number of the last required residue should be indicated.

-      -  *addChain*: Addition of one or several chains to an initial atomic structure.
-By selecting this option, an additional param has to be completed ( (C)):

-         -  *Atomic structure 2*: One or several PDBx/mmCIF atomic
-            structures, previously downloaded or generated in .

 -  | Protocol execution: Adding specific structure/chain label is
      recommended in *Run name* section, at the form top.
 To add the label, open the protocol form, press the pencil symbol at the right